jlandy99/MarchMadnessPredictor/README.md

 I also noticed that upon predicting my first tournaments, the predictions were largely scratch.
 I wanted to add in more chance to my model, due to the high nature of upsets in this type of tournament.
 I chose to implement a couple of strategies to achieve this.
 First, I varied hyperparameters around their optimal values when building my model per matchup.
 Thus, the average of several iterations of a single matchup would be composed of regressors with different tuning.

+The last thing I did was functionalized formatting brackets correctly.
+This was largely unnecessary but it is nice to be able to see a bracket without having to write anything down.

 ## Improvements
 There are a bunch of things that I would still like to add to this project before March Madness comes around and I have to finalize my model.